xyst/tools/command-line-java-ide/readme.md

 Just press a key to run a task.

-# Why?

-## The good
+## Why?

-- It is fast
-- It needs little memory
-- It works in a terminal
+It is fast, needs little memory, and works in a terminal.

-- It does 90% of what a desktop IDE does
-- It is easy to modify
+It does 90% of what a desktop IDE does (for me), and is easy to modify.

-## The bad

-- The code index is less precise than an desktop IDE's
+Drawback: a desktop IDE has more precise code index.

-# Typical workflow
+## Typical workflow

-1. Press "c" to compile and test
+1. Press `c` to compile
-2. Any errors will be shown in Vim, press "gf" to jump to the file
+2. Any errors will be shown in Vim, press `gf` to jump to the file
 3. Fix the code
-4. Press "c" to compile and test again
+4. Press `c` to compile again
-5. Press "A" to format all the code
+5. Press `A` to format the code
-6. Press "b" to build
+6. Press `b` to build
-7. Press "R" to check the static analysis and test results
+7. Press `R` for the results of static analysis and tests
+8. Press `t` to stage/commit in Git
-8. Finally, use the package in "build/distributions/" for a release
+8. Finally, use the package in `build/distributions/` for a release

-# Tools in use
+## Tools in use

 - OpenJDK 11
-- Gradle
+- Gradle - build system
-- Vim
+- Vim - editor
-- GNU Global
+- GNU Global - code index
+- Spotless - code format
-- Git
+- Git and Tig - version control
-- Ranger
+- Ranger - directory browser
-- w3m

-# Hidden features
+## Hidden features

 To create a standalone JVM: